 Eventually he was arrested and delivered into the hands of the the Spanish Inquisitors.
 He was imprisoned and tortured for three years.
 Many of his bones were broken when his interrogators tried to force him to reveal where he had hidden his Bibles.
 Finally, he was condemned to burn at the stake.
 On the day of his execution, Julianillo, the little canvasser, sang hymns to God, grateful for the opportunity to live and die for Him.

 SOLA GRATIA (BY GRACE ALONE)

 One of the great principles that came out of the Protestant Reformation was the concept of salvation by grace alone.
 God’s grace is great, as presented by Pastor Anton Tanucsev.
 This is what was taught as the darkness gave way to the light of the Reformation.
-There is no everlasting life with God’s grace.
+There is no everlasting life without God’s grace.
 Jesus’ life, death, and resurrection showed that through faith in Him all can be saved.
 Never should one deviate from the truth, and all should how to read the holy word.

 Everyone lives in an ocean of sin, but the Saviour will forgive all who come to Him and grant them everlasting life.
 The church is the channel of grace; it is responsible to impart the light to everyone.
 This is possible as each believer is one with Christ.

 We are nearing the end of this world’s history, and there are warning signs all around.
 If we plead with God to cleanse us, we will not be toxic to anyone but give light and blessing.
 We are thankful that we still live in the time of grace.
 Jesus is coming soon as King of kings to claim His own, who will exclaim with joy, “Lo, this is our God; we have waited for Him, and He will save us: this is the Lord; we have waited for Him, we will be glad and rejoice in His salvation.”
 Isaiah 25:9.